-7.3.4 Uncertainty agent checklist
+7.3.4 Preference uncertainty agent checklist

-This section will give a short overview of what to do in order to enable your agent to work with uncertainty.
+This section will give a short overview of what to do in order to enable your agent to work with preference uncertainty.
 You should take the following steps:

 - 1. Extend the AbstractNegotiationParty class. - 2.
-Override the estimate Utility Space () function that returns an Abstract Utility Space class. - 3.
+Override the estimateUtilitySpace() function that returns an AbstractUtilitySpace class. - 3.
 Using the getDomain() function and the BidRanking, create an estimation for the utility function.
-(E.g. Counting, Machine Learning, Statistical methods, etc.) - 4.
+(E.g. Counting, Machine Learning, Statistical methods, etc.; see for example: [3, 10, 11, 14, 15, 16, 17]) - 4.
 Implement the normal methods necessary for the agent to do the bidding.
 This is the same as for normal agents, the uncertainty is only used on startup of the agent in order to estimate the utility function.